bake-bake-bake/bakeware/runner/README.md

 * `--bw-gc` - This cleans up all unused entries in the cache (NOT IMPLEMENTED)
 * `--bw-install` - Do not run the application.
 Stop after installing to the cache directory.
 (NOT IMPLEMENTED)
 * `--bw-system-install` - Install to a system-wide location (NOT IMPLEMENTED)

+## Details

+Bakeware application binaries look like this:

+* Bakeware application runner
+* A CPIO archive of an Erlang/OTP release
+* Trailer

+Bakeware applications all have the following trailer